abrasive/shairport/README.md

 `-d`

-Basically all it does is put the program in daemon mode, selects the default output device and uses software volume control.
+Basically all it does is put the program in daemon mode, selects the default output device and uses a software volume control.

 *Examples*